 If you’re in California and interested in driving for Grubhub, do your research to see what it means for you.

 Grubhub driver review – the final word

 If you are looking for a flexible way to make extra cash, delivering for Grubhub is a solid side hustle.
-Grubhub is similar to many other delivery apps – Postmates, DoorDash, Uber Eats, etc. – and the reality is that you can sign up to drive for more than just Grubhub to increase your earnings.
+The biggest downside is that Grubhub drivers make less on average compared to DoorDash, Instacart, and Shipt drivers.
+Fortunately, you can sign up multiple services and find out which one is the best for you and increase your earnings.

 DoorDash drivers earn slightly more than Grubhub drivers on average.
 But remember, pay varies based on where you live and the orders you accept.
 Overall, DoorDash and Grubhub are really similar side hustles for drivers.

 Yes, Grubhub drivers keep 100% of their tips.
 Customers enter the tip in the app before you accept and deliver the order, and they can change them if you provide excellent service.